 - Wear an apron for carrying things around the house.
 This leaves hands and arms free for balance or to use crutches.

-- Use a long-handled "reacher" to turn on lights or grab things that are beyond arm's length.
+- Explore medical equipment and supplies to assist in daily activities.
+For example, use a long-handled "reacher" to turn on lights or grab things that are beyond arm's length.
 Hospital personnel may provide one of these or suggest where to buy one.

 You will be allowed only limited movement immediately after hip replacement surgery.
 When you are in bed, pillows or a special device are usually used to brace the hip in the correct position.